Dr. Selvi Radhakrishna is a leading consultant oncoplastic surgeon of Chennai practicing at Chennai Breast Centre, Chennai, Tamilnadu.

 13. Radhakrishna S, Cost-Effective breast cancer care in India.2018 vol 5, Issue number 1,(Page 1-2)

 14. Treatment of elderly breast cancer in India.
-(Article submitted to Indian Journal of Cancer; Pending Acceptance)
+Published in Indian Journal of Cancer.

 "My experience at Chennai Breast Centre was superior and well above medical treatment standards.
 The consultant and the nurses successfully treated me with unbelievable care and compassion."Read More